 Feline Lower Urinary Tract Disease

-For detailed information about the diagnoses and symptoms associated with FLUTD, please click here to view an article by Wendy C. Brooks DVM, DABVP on VeterinaryPartner.com.
+You can find detailed information about the diagnoses and symptoms associated with FLUTD, by Wendy C. Brooks DVM, DABVP on VeterinaryPartner.com.
 To quote from the article:

 "Feline lower urinary tract disease, or FLUTD, is the term that describes the following group of clinical signs:

 - Straining to urinate (can easily be mistaken for straining to defecate)